 Then she turned her attention to the cutting tool.
 She had created this too — though perhaps created was too strong a word.
 Really, she had torn a crude tool out of the guts of a mechanism that had once been something much more: a computer operated machine designed to make the most precise of cuts.
 It had the conflicting designation of being priceless, while, for all practical purposes, worthless.
 It had been hauled here by the Reclaimer guild.
-And wasn’t technically hers to use.
+And wasn’t technically hers to take.

 Last week, she had used a lavish portion of the workshop’s electricity ration to power up the Oldtech machine for a few short minutes.
 Rather than doing anything useful, the ancient screen had displayed objections such as “insufficient biometric match” and “BIOS update required to continue”.
 Frustrating… but not entirely a lost cause.

-To bypass the electronics’ cranky attitude she had replaced the entire electrical system with a decidedly low-tech solution.
+Since then, she had replaced the entire electrical system with a decidedly low-tech solution to bypass the electronics’ cranky attitude.
 An arrangement of gears, belts, and pulleys connected the lathe to a heavy counterweight suspended two meters off the ground.
 Once she released the catch, the stone would drop slowly towards the ground.
-During that descent, the high gear ratios would drive the bit to rotate at extremely high speed.
+During that descent, the gear ratios would drive the bit to rotate at extremely high speed.
 The whole setup was attached to a vertical track that slid smoothly up and down, aided by its own counterweight system.
 All she had to do was lower the spinning blade into the disc.
 Easy!

 She checked the setup a final time.
-She had only two minutes before the counterweight hit the ground.
-To ensure the best accuracy she needed to do this all in one drop of the counterweight.
-She released the catch on the counterweight.
+She would have only two minutes before the counterweight hit the ground.
+To ensure the best accuracy, she needed to do this all in one drop of the counterweight.
+With a shiver of nerves, she released the catch.
 The drill bit accelerated to a furious pace, while the counterweight slowly made its way earthward.

 Lift.
 Pedal.
 Drop.